An abstract base class for print formatters, which are objects that lay out custom printable content that can cross page boundaries.

 - iOS 4.2+

+Given a print formatter, the printing system can automate the printing of the type of content associated with the print formatter.
 Examples of such content could be a web view, a mix of images and text, or a long text document.
 The UIKit framework provides several concrete subclasses of

 You can assign a single print formatter for a print job via the